Barcelona tourism in flux after lockdown | DW | 16.07.2020

 Barcelona struggles for normality

-Those who do not stick to it face a fine of €100 ($114) — a possibility that deters quite a few from going against it.
+Those who do not stick to it face a fine of €100 ($114) — a possibility that deters quite a few people.
 Locals, even the young people, are avoiding contact with crowds.

+In order to keep culture going, the people of Barcelona can visit many facilities in July and August for free.
+People who show an ID proving they work in the country’s health sector can also attend for free.
+"This heals some wounds," says festival director Herreruela.

 An end to overtourism?